Search

 CostHalf the priceReference

-This new pricing tier broadens options for developers with high-volume use cases where generation speed matters but per-request budget must be controlled.
+This new pricing tier broadens the options for developers with high-volume use cases, where generation speed matters but the budget per request must be controlled.

 Google Vids: Veo 3.1 video generation for all Workspace users

-Google Vids is the video-creation tool integrated into Workspace.
-This integration allows generating presentation, training, or internal-communication videos directly within the professional environment, using the same Veo 3.1 model accessible via the API.
+Google Vids is the video creation tool integrated into Workspace.
+This integration makes it possible to generate presentation, training, or internal communication videos directly in the professional environment, using the same Veo 3.1 model accessible via the API.

 Lyria 3 in the Gemini app: multimodal music generation

-Users can compose custom tracks from three input types:
+Users can compose personalized tracks from three types of inputs:

 Input modeDescription